School Programs

 SCHOOL FIELD TRIPS

-The Eternal Gandhi Museum Houston is pleased to offer an array of guided school tours led by museum docents.
+The Eternal Gandhi Museum Houston is pleased to offer guided school tours led by museum docents.
 These curriculum-based tours are available for students in grades 6-12 and are aligned to the Texas Essential Knowledge and Skills (TEKS).

 All school tours provide students a guided exploration of the museum’s three galleries: